top of page

 Catatonia and Fear

-Karl Kahlbaum, the German psychiatrist who formulated the syndrome of Catatonia in 1874, noticed that these patients conveyed impressions of profound mental anguish, or an immobility induced by severe mental shock
+Karl Kahlbaum, the German psychiatrist who formulated the syndrome of Catatonia in 1874, noticed that these patients conveyed impressions of profound mental anguish, or an immobility induced by severe mental shock.
+This was addressed in a 2004 article "Scared Stiff".
+Catatonia as an evolutionary-based Fear Response.

-A few studies have addressed the patient’s experience during an episode of Catatonia by questioning them after their recovery.
-Patients have described intense emotions like fear and heightened anxiety that may be associated with a perceived impending danger, concerns about death and dying, missing close family and yearning to be with them, and a preoccupation with feeling trapped, embarrassed, rejected, or intense loneliness.
+Patients have described their experience after their recovery as intense emotions like fear and heightened anxiety that may be associated with a perceived impending danger, concerns about death and dying, missing close family and yearning to be with them, and a preoccupation with feeling trapped, embarrassed, rejected, or intense loneliness.
 Sometimes patients were not aware of how sick they were and what their symptoms were.
+This was described in a 2022 qualitative study on the psychological and subjective experience of catatonia.

 It has also been postulated that there is a correlation between Catatonia and intense fear associated with trauma.
 Several case studies have described the association of Catatonia with PTSD.
 In one case study, a 12-year old female patient had two life-threatening experiences.
 She presented with four of the 12 specified criteria for Catatonia in the DSM-5 prior to treatment with ECT and was discharged with complete improvement.
 Of note, there has been some discussion of whether refugees who have fled war torn countries and are diagnosed with resignation syndrome may have Catatonia.